 How To Successfully Defend Against Mimikatz

-SentinelOne is able to stop mimikatz from scraping credentials from protected devices.
+SentinelOne stop mimikatz from scraping credentials from protected devices.
 In addition to other built-in protection, we have added a mechanism that does not allow the reading of passwords, regardless of the policy settings.

 The bottom line here is that mimikatz is a near-ubiquitous piece of the modern adversary’s toolset.
 It is used across all sophistication levels and against the full spectrum of target types and categories.
-Despite being developed over 12 years ago, the toolset continues to work and improve, and likewise, mimikatz continues to provide a challenge to ageing and legacy endpoint protection technologies.
+Despite being developed over 12 years ago, the toolset continues to work and improve, and likewise, mimikatz continues to challenge aging and legacy endpoint protection technologies.